wurli/tidyverse-dev-bot/news-files-annotated/fake_package.md

 !begin-bullets-1!

+-   !begin-bullet!
--   A new bullet in here
+    A new bullet in here

+    !end-bullet!
+-   !begin-bullet!
--   A bullet with *italic text*
+    A bullet with *italic text*

+    !end-bullet!

 !end-bullets-1!